T. Gillis Nutter: Associations, personal and political

-On December 18, 1920, Nutter had married Sarah Meriwether Nutter, a fellow Howard University graduate and teacher born in Washington, DC.
+On December 18, 1920, Nutter had married Sarah Meriwether Nutter, a fellow Howard University graduate and teacher born in Washington, D.C.
 In 1909 while in college, she had been one of the founding members of Alpha Kappa Alpha, the nation's first sorority by and for African Americans.

 The Nutters attended First Baptist Church in Charleston, a black congregation that was founded in 1868.
 According to an article on successful West Virginia blacks which he published in The Messenger in 1924, Nutter was teaching a Men's Sunday School at the church that year.

 Nutter was active in a number of fraternal orders.
 In 1913 he was elected the national leader of the Improved Benevolent and Protective Order of Elks of the World.
 Nutter served a one-year term as the order's "Grand Exalted Ruler," during which time he was credited for creating and reinstating more local lodges than at any time since a merger of the organization in 1910.

 Nutter believed in promoting the success of African Americans in West Virginia.
 In 1924 he published an article in The Messenger on West Virginia blacks as part of their series, "These 'Colored' United States," published from January 1923 through September 1926.
 His article featured the lives of 28 successful blacks, both male and female: business owners, professionals and educators, including his wife.
 He provided data on property owned crops produced, as well as other material on businesses.

-In 1928 Nutter served as the West Virginia state head of the Knights of Pythias, another black fraternal association.
+In 1928 Nutter served as the West Virginia state head of the Knights of Pythias of North America, South America, Europe, Asia, Africa and Australia, another black fraternal association.

 Death and legacy

 Nutter died in Charleston on June 23, 1959.
 At the time of his death, he was living on 304 Elizabeth Street in the city's East End.
-He was buried at the Woodlawn Cemetery in Washington, D.C on June 26, 1959.
+He was buried at the Woodlawn Cemetery in Washington, D.C., on June 26, 1959.

 Nutter was noted for being elected in a time of few elected black officials in the South.
 He gained integration of public libraries while president of the state chapter of the NAACP.

 From 1959 on, the West Virginia Conference of NAACP Branches began to give the TG Nutter Award as one of its highest awards.